 - In all classrooms, children display high levels of wellbeing and involvement; demonstrating that the curriculum offer is well matched to their Mental Health and Wellbeing needs.

-- It is in both LFS and UFS that the majority of children who are disadvantaged make expected progress.
+- It is in both LFS and UFS that the majority of children who are disadvantaged make expected or better than expected progress.

 - Children and parents/carers are fully prepared for their child’s transition into Reception; due to a comprehensive transition programme.

-- Children feel included, secure and valued in all classrooms and this is evident in their ownership of their classrooms and contributions to their own Learning Journeys.
+- Children feel included, secure and valued in all classrooms and this is evident in their ownership of their classrooms and contributions to their own Learning Walls and Tapestry contributions.